-The first step towards a career in the addiction field depends on whether you're interested in prevention or treatment.
-Regardless of your path, you should know that becoming certified or licensed as a professional in your field will help you advance your career and is required for most positions, particularly at New Jersey treatment facilities that are license d by the Department of Human Services, Division of Addiction Services.
+The first step towards a career in the substance use disorder field depends on whether you’re interested in prevention or treatment.
+Regardless of your path, you should know that becoming certified or licensed as a professional in your field will help you advance your career and is required for most positions, particularly at New Jersey treatment facilities that are licensed by the Department of Human Services, Division of substance use disorder Services.

-Professionals interested in working in the alcohol and drug counseling field have the opportunity to become a Licensed Clinical Alcohol and Drug Counselor (LCADC), Certified Alcohol and Drug Counselor (CADC), or Chemical Dependency Associate (CDA).
+Professionals interested in working in the alcohol and drug counseling field have the opportunity to become a Licensed Clinical Alcohol and Drug Counselor (LCADC), CADC, or Chemical Dependency Associate (CDA).
 These licenses and certifications will help advance your career, and in some cases, are required for positions in the field.

 Different certifications or licenses require different education levels.
 An LCADC requires a masters’ degree or doctorate.
 A CDA and CADC require a high school diploma or GED.

 In addition to any degrees or diplomas you may have, each certification or license has required education that is specific to alcohol and drug counseling.
 In particular, an LCADC or CADC requires 270 hours of specialized coursework.
 In some instances, appropriate college credit may be used toward LCADC or CADC courses.
 Please note: Only nine (9) courses can be taken online towards your NJ certification.
 The courses are offered a few different ways: